FEMA-backed mass vaccination site able to give 3,000 shots per day opens in North Carolina

 3 p.m.

-Gov. Roy Cooper gave giving a media briefing on North Carolina's COVID-19 response and where we stand.
+Gov. Roy Cooper gave a media briefing on North Carolina's COVID-19 response and where we stand.

 The governor said North Carolina's mission remains "fast and fair" when it comes to vaccinating people.